 <div> with a unique identifier attribute (ID) that you can use for styling and targeting purposes.
 Add a

-#close click zone to the creative if you want to allow a site visitor to close the banner.
+#close click zone to the creative if you want to allow a customer to close the banner.

 Select the basic lightbox identifier number, which must be between 0 and 31, to distinguish an experience's lightbox from any other lightboxes and their display frequencies.

-This input, which is based on the lightbox ID, controls the frequency that a lightbox displays for a particular visitor or segment.
+This input, which is based on the lightbox ID, controls the frequency that a lightbox displays for a particular customer or audience segment.
 Several frequency options are available:

 - Every page